SQL Injection

 #The values of each step are dictated by the time the response is sent

-• Make Boolean based iterative process to find the value you need
+• Make a boolean-based iterative process to find the value you need

 #Find DB name, table, and column by an iterative process using sleep